tomasnorre/crawler/Documentation/Features/Events/Index.rst

 ======================

-The InvokeQueueChangeEvent enables you to act on queue changes, it can be e.g. automatically add new processes.
+The InvokeQueueChangeEvent enables you to act on queue changes, it can be e.g. automatically adding new processes.
 The event takes a `Reason` as arguments which gives you more information about what has happened and for GUI also by whom.